sujaylokesh/CodeSearchNet/README.md

 [paper]: https://arxiv.org/abs/1909.09436

 # Our Project
 We improved the performance of the neural bag of words using concat pooling.

+We did our exploratory data analysis in this file.
+[link]: ExploratoryDataAnalysis.ipynb

 ## Setting up the Infrastructure